aleti-pavan/flask-docker-app/README.md

 3. Push it with `docker push aletipavan/flask_app`

-## Let's prune the images/containers
+## Prune the images/containers and Create container from dockerhub image

 1. `docker kill <containerID>` (kill the running container)